dotlang/language/README.md

 - Note that if A inherits from B, upon changes in variables of type A, constraints for both child and parent type will be called.
 - When there is a function call `f(a,b,c)` compiler will look for a function `f` with three input arguments.
 If there are multiple function candidates, below 3 rules will be used:
 1. single match: if we have only one candidate function (based on name/number of inputs), then there is a match.
-2. dynamic match: if we have a function with all types matching runtime type of variables, there is a mtch.
+2. dynamic match: if we have a function with all types matching runtime type of variables, there is a match.
 Note that in this case, primitive types have same static and dynamic type.
 3. static match: we reserve the worst case for call which is determined at compile time: the function that matches static types.
 Note that this binding is for an explicit function call. when we assign function to a variable, the actual function to be used, is determined at compile time according to static type. so `var x = paint` where type of x is `func(Circle, Color)` will find a paint function body with matching input. you cannot have x of type `func(Shape, Color)` and assign a value to it and expect it to do dynamic dispatch when called at runtime.
 There is a work-around which involves assigning a lambda to the variable which calls the function by name and passes inputs. in that case, invocation will include a dynamic dispatch.
 So if we have this: